gradle/actions/setup-gradle/README.md

 ## General usage

 The `setup-gradle` action works by configuring environment variables and by adding a set of Gradle init-scripts to the Gradle User Home.
 These will apply to all Gradle executions on the runner, no matter how Gradle is invoked.
-This means that if you have an existing workflow that executes Gradle with a `run` step, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of this action.
+This means that if you have an existing workflow that executes Gradle with a `run` step, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture, and other features of this action.

 ```yaml